-ADMISSION TO UPPER DIVISION OF DEPARTMENT/PROFESSIONAL PHASE OF PROGRAM

-In the second semester of his/her sophomore year (third year for Physical Therapy majors), the student is required to make formal application in writing to the chairperson of the department in which he/she wishes to earn a degree.
-Transfer students who are beyond the status of second semester sophomore are required to submit this written application after they have completed one semester of academic work at Daemen College.
+ADMISSION TO UPPER DIVISION OF DEPARTMENT/PROFESSIONAL PHASE OF PROGRAM are required to submit this written application after they have completed one semester of academic work at Daemen College.
 For specific time deadlines, procedures and requirements for admission to the upper division/professional phase of various programs, consult with the academic advisor or department chairperson and review the specific departmental statement in this catalog and published on the departmental web pages, and on the Program Plans accessible from the Registrar's web page.